dgaydukov/cert-aws/files/sa.md

 traffic goes to random one out of other 7
 * Weighted - 90% of traffic to one ec2, 10 to second

+Hosted zone - route53 concept of domain.
+For each of your domain you have 1 hosted zone where you can have records.
+Records set - subdomains of your hosted zone.
+You can easily route any record set to any aws services (s3/elb/cloudFront)